Who is age-eligible to participate on a Mitzvah Corps program?

 Our programs are staggered throughout the summer, beginning in late June and running through mid August.
-They vary in length from 11-29 days, but most are approximately 12-22 days.
+They vary in length from 11-29 days.

 Is it possible to participate on multiple Mitzvah Corps programs in one summer?

 Yes!
-In fact, participants who register for multiple Mitzvah Corps experiences receive a $200 off each subsequent program after the first.
+In fact, participants who register for multiple Mitzvah Corps experiences receive $100 off each subsequent program after the first.
 Many of our trips are designed to begin on the same day that another trip ends, to allow for a seamless transition from one program to the next.

 What is a typical day like at Mitzvah Corps?